JamarTG/litrainer/README.md

-# Litrainer - Learn From Your Mistakes 2.0 - Lichess Improvement
+# Litrainer - Learn From Your Mistakes 2.0

 ## Preview